Learn how to configure a block of public IP addresses for use with the vRack.

 Step 1: Check and configure the secondary network interface

-First we must access to the new network interface information:
+First, check the new network interface information:

-Then we must check the properties:
+Then, check the properties:

 Step 2: IP Configuration

-And we can finally define the IP information:
+Define the IP information:

 Step 3: Rebooting the network interface